Meridian Archetypes Part 15: The Healer

 Whatever the status of the thymus in Chinese and modern medicine, strengthening and stretching the meridian will give you access to the energy of the healer archetype.
 This article will also help you correct imbalances in the lats and delts.

-To better understand the thymus’ place in our series, we will examine its western medicine functions, eastern medicine functions, archetypes, common imbalances, and exercises to restore the healthy flow of the meridian.
+To better understand the thymus’ place in our series, we will examine its Western medicine functions, eastern medicine functions, archetypes, common imbalances, and exercises to restore the healthy flow of the meridian.

 Western Medicine Immunity: The Thymus’ Role